Green data centres to flourish in 2021

 Until now, the data centre industry has been a massive consumer of energy, using an estimated 1% of the globe's annual energy resources.
 But new, international climate-saving directives will see several trending renewable energy initiatives put into practice in 2021 to help meet 2030 zero-emissions targets.
 Green policies are already being implemented at the data centre planning stages, with solutions being incorporated into facility architectural design.

-According to a new by DXC Technology, Data centres are responsible for approximately 2% of greenhouse gas emissions: nearly the equivalent of the entire global airline industry.
+According to a new white paper by DXC Technology, Data centres are responsible for approximately 2% of greenhouse gas emissions: nearly the equivalent of the entire global airline industry.
 As global concern for climate change grows, the industry has become a point of interest for regulatory agencies and B2B consumers alike.

-A recent report in the states that while data centre workloads have increased six-fold from 2010 and 2020, the overall energy consumption has not increased by the same degree.
+A recent report in the Journal of Science states that while data centre workloads have increased six-fold from 2010 and 2020, the overall energy consumption has not increased by the same degree.
 While technological advances are credited for streamlining the energy usage in the data processing industry, the demand for data centres is increasing and will place unprecedented demands on global power sources unless renewable initiatives are widely adopted.

 Data centres around the world have already implemented renewable energy solutions.
 Sources range from solar energy, wind energy and hydro energy.
 Repurposing excess heat generated by data centre servers is also being carried out by some Nordic and European-based companies to provide low-cost energy and heating to local communities.